FixedEffects/FixedEffectModels.jl/README.md

 Pkg.add("FixedEffectModels")
 ```

-## high dimensional categorical variables

-When a regression model contains high dimensional categorical variables, the design matrix constructed in OLS can be too large to fit into memory.
-This package handles these situations.

-Denote the model `y = X β + D θ + e` where X is a matrix with few columns and D is the design matrix from categorical variables.
-Estimates for `β`, along with their standard errors, are obtained in two steps:

-1. `y, X`  are regressed on `D` by one of these methods
-  - iterative method with `method = :lsmr` (more precisely [LSMR](http://web.stanford.edu/group/SOL/software/lsmr/) with a diagonal preconditioner).
-  - factorization with `method = :cholfact` or `method = :qrfact`.
-Sparse factorization methods are generally slower, but may be helpful in hard situations for the conjugate gradient method.

-2. Estimates for `β`, along with their standard errors, are obtained by regressing the projected `y` on the projected `X` (an application of the Frisch Waugh-Lovell Theorem)

 ## result
 `reg` returns a light object.
 This allows to estimate multiple models without worrying about memory space.
 It is simply composed of